dneey/laravel-cloudwatch/README.md

 ## Basic Usage

-Drop this in your application's .env file with your correct AWS credentials.
+1. Drop this in your application's .env file with your correct AWS credentials.

 ```php
 AWS_KEY=aws-key
 AWS_SECRET=aws-secret
 ```

-and update the log channel to cloudwatch.
+1. Update the log channel in your .env file to 'cloudwatch'.

 ```php
 LOG_CHANNEL=cloudwatch
 ```

 That's it!
+You can now log to AWS CloudWatch.

 ## Example